Nov 24, 2009

 HER Helmet Thursdays is off to a terrific start, with charter participants including some of the most popular spots in the county!
 You may keep in touch by doing one or all of the following:

-• You may subscribe to this site and choose to receive only the HER Helmet Thursdays posts.
+• You may subscribe to this site.
 However, that will not alert you when there are new venues added to the lists of participants.
-It will only tell you when there are entirely new posts/articles about the HER Helmet Thursdays project.
+(They are announced on Twitter.)

 • You are welcome to phone me anytime (831/375-6278).
 (Click here for more detailed contact info.)